Overview of Travel Health and Safety

 - Decrease alcohol intake and increase intake of other fluids.

-Travelers who have mild sunburn should relieve the discomfort by bathing in cool water or applying cool compresses to affected areas and by taking oral anti-inflammatory drugs such as aspirin or ibuprofen.
+Mild sunburn discomfort can be relieved by bathing in cool water or applying cool compresses to affected areas and by taking oral anti-inflammatory drugs such as aspirin or ibuprofen.

 Heat rash can appear as an area of raised spots or as reddened, sensitive skin, usually in body areas that are not exposed to air, such as underarms and groin.
 Cool baths or compresses can help soothe irritated skin, and hydrocortisone cream will decrease itching.